 The bathrooms are shared, each with a shower and western style toilet.
 The water is cold but this shouldn’t be a problem if you volunteer in Sri Lanka, as the climate is hot and humid all year round!

-The house has a voucher-based Wi-Fi system and a communal area for international volunteers to relax, hang out with new friends or prepare lesson plans if you are teaching English.
+The house has free Wi-Fi available and a communal area for international volunteers to relax, hang out with new friends or prepare lesson plans if you are teaching English.
 There is also a refrigerator to store any items you need to keep chilled.
 A member of our local team will also live at the house.
 This ensures you have round the clock support and security.

 We will transport you via tuk-tuk or private car to and from your volunteer placement, which is usually between 5-30 minutes away from the house.
 This service is included in your Program Fee.